The virtual interactive Dignity at Work training experience.

-Nelson Training has been experimenting with Dignity at Work training sessions using Mentimeter and Zoom during the lock-down.
+Nelson Training had to find new ways of training Dignity at Work using Mentimeter and Zoom during the Covid lock-downs.
 As a training company that uses interactive drama, we needed to find a way of continuing to deliver sessions while face to face training was impossible.
+This has proved so popular that most of our customers have continued to use this method.
+There have been two major benefits in this approach: no travel expenses or venue to find and delegates can join from anywhere.
+In fact, for one of our customers, they join from all over the world!

 A major turn off with Webinar based learning is the lack of interactivity.
 One of the benefits of using a meeting type format such as Zoom or Teams is that it is a two way process.
 Both Trainer and delegates can talk to each other, just like in face to face training.
 Another benefit is that many people have become familiar with Zoom during the lock-down as a means of keeping in touch with friends and family.